nianticlabs/mickey/README.md

 ### Running MicKey in custom images
-We provide a [demo script](demo_inference.py) to run the relative pose estimation pipeline on custom image pairs and store in `data/toy_example` two images with their respective intrinsics.
+We provide a [demo script](demo_inference.py) to run the relative pose estimation pipeline on custom image pairs.
+As an example, we store in `data/toy_example` two images with their respective intrinsics.
 The script computes their metric relative pose and saves the corresponding depth and keypoint score maps in the image folder.
 Run the demo script as:
 ```shell